 Preventing infection in surgical wounds

-Your team at the hospital have strict procedures to try to help avoid infections.
+Your team at the hospital has strict procedures to try to help avoid infections.
 Surgical infections are monitored by Public Health England, so that policies can be changed and improved if needed.
-Examples of the types of procedures they follow are:

 There are a number of things you can do yourself to reduce your chances of infection.
 For example: